softserveinc-rnd/blog/coral/README.md

 Note that attempts to use Inception V3, Inception V4 and Mobilenet V2 1.0 224 on Movidius 1 resulted in unexpected errors, nevertheless that models were converted without any problems.
 Situation with Movidius 2 was more strange - none network was even possible to load into the chip, some assertion was involved during the loading process.
 Information about such Movidius 2 behavior was posted to [Intel's forum](https://software.intel.com/en-us/forums/computer-vision/topic/807826) and we are waiting for answer.

 We also made the second experiment for Coral on dev board to avoid USB2 bias on the device speed (Raspberry Pi 3 B+ has only USB2, when Coral USB stick was designed for USB3).
 Performance increased in 3-10 times.
-Details are also shown in table 2 below, corresponding visualization in Figure 1 and 2.
+Same networks were executed on Raspberry Pi's CPU for comparison.
+Details are shown in table 2 below, corresponding visualization in Figure 1 and 2.